PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ### Deprecation & removal notices

+1. This version (`1.30.0 `) will be the last version where we support a Postgres-only deployment of PostHog.
+See [our migration guide](/docs/self-host/migrate-from-postgres-to-clickhouse) for instructions on moving over to a Clickhouse version.
+Clickhouse provides faster queries and is optimized for very large volumes of data, and you will also get a new lot of features.
-1. We're now fully removing the legacy Sessions list page.
+2. We're now fully removing the legacy Sessions list page.
 Read more about it, [in this blog post](/blog/sessions-removal).
-2. 1.30.0 will be the latest version where we support a Postgres only deployment of PostHog.
-See [our migration guide](/docs/self-host/migrate-from-postgres-to-clickhouse) for instructions on moving over to a Clickhouse version.

 ### Help us improve PostHog